 Readmission to Parks College following withdrawal will be at the discretion of the Readmissions Policy Committee.
 Readmission following dismissal for non-attendance, lack of academic progress, or misconduct will also be at the discretion of the Committee.
-A student will be allowed only two re-entries into the College.
-Reentry in certain programs may be prohibited.
+Re-entry in certain programs may be prohibited.
 Readmission to Parks College is granted in accordance with currently accepted admissions guidelines.